-Living Labs: Living Labs are specific areas or neighbourhoods, where social, economic and technological ideas and concepts are tested and developed in real-life settings.
-They are cocreated within a quadruple helix model (including citizens, local governments, businesses and research and academia), and integrate research and innovation processes, exploration, experimentation and evaluation.
+Living Labs: Living Labs are specific areas or neighbourhoods, where social, economic and technological ideas and concepts are developed and tested in real-life settings.
+In proGlreg, they are co-created within a quadruple helix model (including citizens, local governments, businesses and research and academia), and integrate research and innovation processes, exploration, experimentation and evaluation.
 The intention is to transfer the acquired knowledge from the Living Labs for use in other locations.

-The proGIreg Living Labs involve user communities, not only as observed objects but also as active participants of co-creation.
+The proGlreg Living Labs involve user communities, not only as observed objects but also as active participants of co-creation.
 The four Living Labs in Dortmund, Turin, Zagreb and Ningbo are - to varying degrees - former industrial areas that are struggling due to the decline of production and the related loss of jobs in those areas.
-Within each Living Lab, various nature-based solutions are being implemented to stimulate new economic activities, regenerate ecological conditions and support societal and community cohesion.
+Within each Living Lab, various nature-based solutions are being implemented to stimulate new economic activities, while regenerating ecological conditions and supporting societal and community cohesion.

-Nature-based solutions: Nature-based solutions use nature or natural elements to address societal and environmental challenges.
-For example, in inner-city areas with little green space available, green walls and roofs are being added to buildings to improve their insulation and filter pollutants, leading to better energy efficiency (and lower energy costs) and improved air quality.
+Nature-based solutions: Nature-based solutions use natural elements or processes to address societal and environmental challenges.
+For example, in inner-city areas with little green space available, green walls and roofs are being added to buildings to improve their insulation, filter pollutants, provide food for pollinators, and make the space more pleasant for people to live in.